awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 1. In the navigation pane, choose **Automation**, and then choose the **Execution ID** link to view the steps and the status of the execution\.

-## Working with associated runbooks<a name="OpsCenter-remediating-associated-runbooks"></a>
+## Remediating an OpsItem using an associated runbook<a name="OpsCenter-remediating-associated-runbooks"></a>

-After you run an Automation runbook from an OpsItem, the runbook is automatically associated with the related resource of that OpsItem for future reference\.
-Associated runbooks are ranked higher than others in the **Runbooks** list\.
+After you run an Automation runbook from an OpsItem, OpsCenter associates the runbook with the OpsItem\.
+An *associated* runbook is ranked higher than other runbooks in the **Runbooks** list\.

 Use the following procedure to run an Automation runbook that has already been associated with a related resource in an OpsItem\.
-For information about adding related resources, see [Working with OpsItems](OpsCenter-working-with-OpsItems.md)\.
+For information about adding related resources, see [Manage OpsItems](OpsCenter-working-with-OpsItems.md)\.

 **To run a resource\-associated runbook to remediate an OpsItem issue**